ibm-cloud-docs/vpc/vsi-reservation-create.md

 ## Next steps
 {: #next-step-provisioning-reserved}

-After your reservation is provisioned and active, you can Attach an existing virtual server to your reservation.
-Or, you can Create virtual servers in your reservation by using the IBM Cloud console, the CLI, or the API.
-For more information about creating a virtual server, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).
+After your reservation is provisioned and active, you can attach an existing server to your reservation.
+Or, you can create servers in your reservation by using the IBM Cloud console, the CLI, or the API.
+For more information about creating server, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).

 ## Creating a reservation with Terraform
 {: #create-reservation-terraform-vpc}